sofiapapad90/VarCoPP/README.md

 1. See help and input parameters of the script:
 `$ python VarCoPP.py -h`

-2. Run the script with default settings (the ones used in the paper) on the example validation combinations (Dataset S1 in the paper)
+2. Run VarCoPP on the Dataset S1 described in the paper:
-`$ python VarCoPP.py -v ./example_data/validation_combinations.txt`
+`$ python VarCoPP.py -v ./validation_data/Dataset_S1.txt`

 ## 4. Code usage - Train the model with VarCoPP_train.py

-For validation purposes, we also provide the source code (VarCoPP_train.py) that can train a new model of the predictor, in the **./training_data** directory.
-The training data sets are also present in this folder.
+For validation purposes, we also provide the source code (VarCoPP_train.py) that can train a new model of the predictor.
+The training data sets are present in the ./training_data/ directory.

+If you don't use the default training sets, make sure to always provide the directory path of the input files.
-It is advised that all required input files are in the same directory as VarCoPP_train.py.
-Otherwise, the path of the files should also be provided in the arguments.
-All output is by default stored in the same directory as VarCoPP_train.py.
+The output is by default stored in the same directory as VarCoPP_train.py, unless otherwise specified.

 #### INPUT :
 To run VarCoPP_train.py you need:
 1. the "**1KGP_training_features.txt**" file with the 1KGP training sets
 (200 combinations per set) present in the **./training_data** directory and the
-2. "**DIDA_training_features.txt**" file with the DIDA training set (200 combinations) present in the same directory
+2. "**DIDA_training_features.txt**" file with the DIDA training set (200 combinations) present in the **./training_data** directory

 #### OUTPUT:
 A cPickle (.p) file with the trained model in the form of a LIST of 500 Random Forests.
-The output file is ready to be used in VarCoPP.py.
+The new trained model is then ready to be used in VarCoPP.py.

 #### USAGE EXAMPLES :